lar9482/Interpreter/README.md

     ```

 ## Plans for later
-  - Implement deep copys in the scope stack in order for recursion to run properly.
-  - Implement more types such as floats, strings, etc
+  - Implement more types such as floats, strings, etc.
-  - Implement common language constructs, mainly the for loop
+  - Implement common language constructs, like 'for' loops, 'do-while' loops, 'switch' statements, etc.
+  - Allow arrays to be passed into functions as parameters and returned from functions.
-  - Expand the interpreter to some sort of bytecode interpreter.
+  - Expand the interpreter to some sort of bytecode interpreter with an IR instruction set.
 Basically, a compiler that targets bytecode for a VM.
+        - Integrate 'jump' constructs and other non-trivial language features into the prospective bytecode interpreter.

+        - NOTE: 'Jump' constructs are statements such as 'break', 'continue', and 'goto', which are hard to implement in an AST-walking interpreter.
+        - NOTE: The other main non-trivial construct besides 'jump' constructs I want to implement is recursion.
+This proved rather difficult to integrate into the interpreter as it stands.

 <a id="Credit-To-Lam"></a>
 # Credit